Apply for a Temporary Traffic Regulation Order (TTRO)

 - Prohibition of entry

-BEFORE submitting your TTRO application you MUST have applied for, and been granted, a PAA (Provisional Advanced Authorisation) from the Permit Team.
-Further details can be found here
+When submitting your TTRO application you MUST also apply for a PAA (Provisional Advanced Authorisation) from the Permit Team.
+Further details can be found here.

 Once the PAA has been granted, please complete the application form below and submit to email@example.com along with a clear plan showing the extent of the closure marked in red with proposed alternative route(s) marked in green containing a key for clear indication.
 All road names must be clearly visible.

 Please note that if the date you are requesting for the TTRO is different to that date stated on the PAA, the TTRO will not be processed and you will be redirected back to the permit team.